 Before explaining different methods, let’s understand the difference between the traditional method and new asset tracking approaches.

 New approaches use battery-powered tags for asset tracking.
-These batteries last up to 5 years that are capable to determine your asset’s location.
+These batteries last up to 5 years and are capable of determining your asset’s location.
 All these processes use the internet as a communication medium.

-The most popular type of new approaches is GPS and beacon asset tracking.
+The most popular types of new approaches are GPS and beacon asset tracking.

-You can use any technology for asset tracking depends on your business.
+You can use any technology for asset tracking depending on your business.
 Let’s understand these technologies briefly: